bloomberg/chef-umami/README.md

 they've been written.
 This makes it very easy to add testing methods to `ramsay` without worrying about what the resulting indentation will be.

+## Dependencies and Assumptions

+`ramsay` depends on ChefDK to do the bulk of the work resolving cookbooks and their dependencies.
+Further, `ramsay` assumes you're using Policyfile to manage your nodes' run list.

 ## Caveats

 `ramsay` is still in early and rapid development.
 Expect to see lots of activity.